Math Calculators

 Answer: GCF = 4

-This algorithm is handy for finding the greatest common factors of large numbers, where using any type of factorization would be very cumbersome and time-consuming.
-This algorithm, developed by Euclid, uses the fact that the GCF of the two numbers m and n, where m > n, is the same as the GCF of the two numbers n and m - n.
+Euclid's algorithm is especially handy for finding the greatest common factor of large numbers, where manual factorization would be overly cumbersome and time-consuming.
+Developed by the ancient Greek mathematician Euclid, this algorithm operates on a simple mathematical principle: the GCF of two numbers, m and n (where m > n), is exactly the same as the GCF of n and m - n.

-To use this algorithm for the finding the GCF of the two numbers m and n, you need to consecutively replace the largest of the two numbers with the difference of the numbers:
+To calculate the GCF of two numbers (m and n) using this algorithm, you must consecutively replace the larger of the two numbers with their difference:

 First, replace m with m - n.
-Now you have a new set of numbers: m - n and n.
+You now have a new set of numbers: m - n and n.

-Check which of the numbers is larger, and replace that number with the difference between the current numbers.
+Check which of the two current numbers is larger, and replace that number with the difference between them.

-Repeat until the two numbers become equal.
-That number will be the greatest common factor of the original set of numbers.
+Repeat this process until the two numbers become equal.
+That final matching number is the greatest common factor of your original set.

 Find the greatest common factor of the following numbers: 124, 98.